The Greatest Drive England to Australia Overland

 Of course our great friend, Ravi Kumar, Chairperson of the Calcutta Motor Sport Club, has hit the ground running and is doing his usual grand job with advice and introductions.

-The most promising result so far has been Ravi’s introduction to well-know classic motoring journalist Gautam Sen in Paris.
+The most promising result so far has been Ravi’s introduction to well-known classic motoring journalist Gautam Sen in Paris.
 You can see Gautam’s work on the fabulous on-line magazine https://magazine.derivaz-ives.com/ Gautam is our FIVA connection.

 FIVA (Federation Internationale des Vehicules Anciens) is the sister peak motoring body to FIA which oversees Formula One and International Rallies.
 FIVA looks after concours, rallies and major events involving vintage, veteran and classic cars.
+They have taken us on as an international project for 2024.

 Gautam has contacted his FIVA associates along the route and in just a few days Ramin Salehkhou in Iran has enthusiastically joined the fray and is working to give us a great journey through his country with the support of the old car members along the way.